-If "Entity" is selected for Data Type, the entity type is selected here.
-Parent Context If "Entity" is selected for Data Type, checking this box will allows rules running on field's entity type to reference fields on this entity, the parent.
+If Entity is selected for Data Type, checking this box will allow rules running on the field's entity type to reference fields on this entity, the parent.

 Specifies the default value of the field.

-For Entity Fields, Default Value checked specifies that the field should be instantiated / assigned when the containing entity is first instantiated.
+For Entity Fields, the Default Value checked specifies that the field should be instantiated/assigned when the containing entity is first instantiated.
 The XML state of the entity may be optionally specified to set its initial state when instantiated.

 For fields of type date and datetime, default values must be prefixed and suffixed by a # character. e.g., #2/4/2004#, #2004-02-04#.
 Optionally time zone suffix can be specified such as #2004-02-04T01:03:00 -06:00# or #2004-02-04T07:03:00Z#

 Any field may have a Value List associated with it, which is a list of values for the field – this list may optionally be set to constrain the valid values for the field at runtime via the “LimitToValueList” constraint.